comms-id/policies/README.md

 ## How the Dual Versioning System Works

+Basically, you make some changes to any of the policy documents, and following the steps in the "Development Workflow" below, once you commit and push changes to github the document versioning and updated at date is automatically handled.

 ### Package Version (package.json)

 - Increments on every commit to main branch
 - Based on conventional commit messages:
   - `fix:` → patch (0.3.3 → 0.3.4)